emberjs/rfcs/text/0000-custom-components.md

 import EmberObject from '@ember/object';
 import { componentManager } from '@ember/component';

-@componentManager('awesome')
-export default EmberObject.extend({
+export default @componentManager('awesome') EmberObject.extend({
   // ...
 });
 ```

-In reality, app developer would never have to write this in their apps, since
+In reality, an app developer would never have to write this in their apps,
-the component manager would already be assigned on a super-class provided by
+since the component manager would already be assigned on a super-class provided
-the framework or an addon.
-The `setComponentManager` function is essentially a
+by the framework or an addon.
+The `setComponentManager` function is essentially
-low-level API designed for addon authors and not intended to be used by app
+a low-level API designed for addon authors and not intended to be used by app
 developers.

 For example, the `Ember.Component` class would have the `classic` component